-Thus, for each $m \in \mathbb{N}$, $g_m$ is (uniformly) continuous (with respect to $\rho$).\\\\ We will show that equality holds in \eqref{my194} by considering two cases.
-In the first case, assume that $J$ is finite-valued.
-Let $x \in \mathcal{X}$ be given.
-For all $m \in \mathbb{N}$, $g_m(x) \in \mathbb{R}$, which implies (by using the definition of the infimum) that
+We will show that \eqref{my194} holds with equality by considering two cases.
+In the first case, we assume that $J$ is finite-valued.
+Let $x \in \mathcal{M}$ be given.
+For every $m \in \mathbb{N}$, $g_m(x) \in \mathbb{R}$, which implies (by using the definition of the infimum) that